kingmoc/single-page-checkout-cjs-react/README.md

 ### STEP 1.
 Adding Variants:

 This step is important when having products with some sort of variance.
-If you have a product without variances, you can proceed to step 2 - otherwise you need to add product variances in your Chec dashboard.
+If you have a product without variances, you can proceed to Step 2. - otherwise you need to add product variances in your Chec dashboard.
 In our example store selling t-shirts most likely you'll have different sizes and colors.
 To keep it simple we will be providing options of **Small, Medium, Large**.
 Once you click on a product, select the options tab ...

 ![](src/img/add-variant.JPG)

-It's important to note that you shouldn't add a price in this section unless a particular variant yeilds an increase in price.
+It's important to note that you shouldn't add a price in this section unless a particular variant yields an increase in price.
 So in our case no matter which size you select, the price remains $25.
-Save those changes and see how we can hadle this in our code!
+Save those changes and see how we can handle this in our code!

 #### Handling Variants in the code